21.8 C

 Tips and Tricks

-• Prevent Drying: Filo pastry sheets dry out quickly, so keep them covered with a damp cloth while assembling.
+• Prevent Drying: Filo pastry sheets dry out quickly, so keep them covered with a damp cloth before assembling.

 • Lighter Version: For a lighter banitsa, use cooking spray or lightly brush the filo sheets with oil instead of butter.